threedaymonk/kunkunshi/doc/aor.md

 ### Metadata

 Metadata entries are in the form `key: value`, one entry per line.
+Keys are case-insensitive, and case may not be preserved.
 In principle, any information can be added as metadata, provided that:

 - Each key is unique